UChiSeclab/wedge/llm-prompts/prompt-invariant-generation.md

       a.
 Avoid hardcoding.
 Don’t rely solely on the exact values from the provided slow input; think in terms of categories or thresholds that lead to slow execution.
       b.
 Avoid checks inside tight loops.
 Place checks in a way that does not significantly degrade performance.
       c.
 Focus on fuzzer utility.
 The checks should help a fuzzer detect slow performance triggers by hitting these conditions.

-E. Problem Statement

-{problem_statement}

-F. Program Solving the Problem Statement

-{one_solution}

-G. The Slow and Fast Inputs

-G.1.
-Slow Input

-{slow_input}.
-Adhere to problem input constraints (e.g., n <= 100).
-If the performance-charaterizing invariant is about n being near 100, reflect that in the code condition.
-However, note that not all performance-characterizing invariants are about maximising input size.

-Phase 4: Propagate and insert the generated conditional checks.
-In this phase you are asekd to,
-    1. Place each check at an effective point in the control/data flow (e.g., after reading inputs, before heavy loops) so you do not add overhead in tight loops.
-    2. If multiple checks overlap, merge or adjust them carefully to avoid redundant warnings.
-    3. Provide the final, instrumented C code in code fences.
-Ensure it compiles cleanly and runs without errors.
-    4. For each inserted check, add a short comment explaining which bottleneck it detects.

-Note that when generating code in Phase 3 and 4, you MUST:
-    1. Faithfully implement the Phase 2 performance-characterizing invariants that you previously inferred.
-    2. Not degrade performance by placing checks in tight loops.
-    3. Not alter or omit checks to make them trivial.

-(C) Output Requirements
-    1. Complete Instrumented Program: Show the original program plus your inserted checks.
-Use code fences: ```cpp // entire C program with checks ```
-    2. Short Explanation: Summarize why each check was chosen and how it addresses the potential slow scenario from Phase 1 & 2.
-    3. Assertive Implementation: Reiterate that the invariants you wrote in Phase 2 are fully and accurately implemented in code.